-SportsAble began as WAMDSAD 41 years ago in 1975 and its founding members are still a part of the Club today.
-It started with just a handful of members and now has over 450 people actively taking part in sport each week.
+SportsAble began as WAMDSAD in 1975 and its founding members are still a part of the Club today.
+It started with just a handful of members and now has hundreds of people actively taking part in sport each year.

 SportsAble wouldn’t be the large, impressive and influential organisation that is today without the passion, vision and drive of its founder members.
 They got together to form a network of disabled sports clubs and never thought or acted small.